Developmental psychology: Adolescence

 Erik Erikson labels this stage identity versus role confusion.
 Erikson emphasizes the importance of developing a sense of identity in adolescence because it affects the individual throughout their life.
-Identity is a lifelong process and is related with curiosity and active engagement.
-Role confusion is often considered the current state of identity of the individual.
+Identity is a lifelong process, shaped by curiosity and active engagement.
+Role confusion is often considered the current state of an individual's identity.
 Identity exploration is the process of changing from role confusion to resolution.

 During Erik Erikson's identity versus role uncertainty stage, which occurs in adolescence, people struggle to form a cohesive sense of self while exploring many social roles and prospective life routes.
 This time is characterized by deep introspection, self-examination, and the pursuit of self-understanding.
 Adolescents are confronted with questions regarding their identity, beliefs, and future goals.
 The major problem is building a strong sense of identity in the face of society standards, peer pressure, and personal preferences.
-Adolescents participate in identity exploration, commitment, and synthesis, actively seeking out new experiences, embracing ideals and aspirations, and merging their changing sense of self into a coherent identity.
+Adolescents engage in identity exploration, commitment, and synthesis, actively seeking new experiences, embracing ideals and aspirations, and integrating their evolving sense of self into a coherent identity.
 Successfully navigating this stage builds the groundwork for good psychological development in adulthood, allowing people to pursue meaningful relationships, make positive contributions to society, and handle life's adversities with perseverance and purpose.

 It is divided into three parts, namely: